Houseboat Terms and Conditions

 - Conserve Energy – For overnight guests, turn off air conditioning, heating and lights when you leave.

-- Any notice of violations we receive, as the owner of the yacht, may result in eviction and fines from the marina which may result to you being responsible for any consequential damages and additional charges.
+- Any notice of violations we receive may result in eviction and fines from the marina which may result to you being responsible for any consequential damages and additional charges.

-- No Shoes Policy – Observe yachting etiquette by removing your shoes while aboard.
+- No Shoes Policy – Observe boating etiquette by removing your shoes while aboard.

 - Toilets – Do Not Flush ANYTHING that doesn’t come from your body.
-This includes toilet paper, hair, floss, sanitary products, etc. Yachts have delicate septic systems and need to be treated very gently.
+This includes toilet paper, hair, floss, sanitary products, etc. Boats have delicate septic systems and need to be treated very gently.
+Number 2 when possible and practical should be done in the marina’s bathrooms.

 - Do not hang wet clothing or towels over any of the sides of the boat.
 We provide drying racks for that purpose.